Hermano José Braamcamp de Almeida Castelo Branco: Family

-He was the first of six children and son of Geraldo Venceslau Braamcamp de Almeida Castelo-Branco, 4th Lord jure uxoris and 1st Baron of Sobral, 2nd Lord and Administrator of the Majorat of a Luz (28 September 1752 – 6 July 1828), of the Counsel of Queen Maria I and King Peter III, Deputy of the Board of Commerce (Junta do Comércio), Commander of the Order of Christ and 1st Baron of Sobral by Decree of 14 May 1813 of Prince Regent John, who succeeded his mother in the Majorat of Luz, and wife, married on 20 February 1773, Joana Maria da Cruz Sobral, 4th Lady of the Village of Sobral de Monte Agraço, 4th Lady and Administrator of the Majorat of Sobral and Chief of the Name and Arms of da Cruz Sobral (born or bap.
+He was the first of six children and son of Geraldo Venceslau Braamcamp de Almeida Castelo-Branco and Joana Maria da Cruz Sobral.
+Geraldo was the 4th Lord jure uxoris and 1st Baron of Sobral, 2nd Lord and Administrator of the Majorat of a Luz (28 September 1752 – 6 July 1828), of the Counsel of Queen Maria I and King Peter III, Deputy of the Board of Commerce (Junta do Comércio), Commander of the Order of Christ and 1st Baron of Sobral by Decree of 14 May 1813 of Prince Regent John, who succeeded his mother in the Majorat of Luz.
+Joana Maria da Cruz Sobral was the 4th Lady of the Village of Sobral de Monte Agraço, 4th Lady and Administrator of the Majorat of Sobral and Chief of the Name and Arms of da Cruz Sobral (born or bap.
 9 June 1760 – 21 October 1812), of Italian maternal descent, who succeeded her brother Sebastião António da Cruz Sobral, 3rd Lord of Sobral and 3rd Lord of the Majorat of Sobral, Chief of the Name and Arms of da Cruz Sobral, Alcaide-Major of Freixo de Numão, Nobleman of the Royal Household, of the Counsel of Queen Maria I, Commander of the Order of Christ, Alderman of the Senate of the Chamber of Lisbon, Counselor of the Royal Treasury, Fiscal of Public Works (born 22 September 1757 or bap.
 23 December 1758 and brother of Leonor Clara da Cruz Sobral, born 6 August 1781).
+Hermano's parents married on 20 February 1773.